elwin013/class-shading-and-shadowing-examples/README.md

 # Class shading and shadowing - examples

+Examples from presentations:
+* 'Bringing shadows to light - how shadowing and shading Java classes can save us a headache'
-Examples for presentation 'Shadowing i shading klas w Javie - jak je wykorzystać na naszą korzyść' ('Shadowing and Shading classes in Java - how to use them to our advantage')
+* 'Shadowing i shading klas w Javie - jak je wykorzystać na naszą korzyść' ('Shadowing and Shading classes in Java - how to use them to our advantage').

 ## Examples